seanorama/masterclass/security-advanced/README.md

 - Click Next > Deploy to install RangerKMS

-- Restart Ranger and RangerKMS via Ambari (hold off on restarting HDFS for now)
+- Restart Ranger and RangerKMS via Ambari (hold off on restarting HDFS and other components for now)

 - On RangerKMS node, create symlink to core-site.xml
 ```